 Legacy Preparatory Academy complies with Utah Code Section 53G-6-1101 by posting the Title IX Athletics Report annually.
 This report ensures transparency and accountability in our athletic programs.

-Title IX Athletics Report - - - COMING MARCH 2025
+2024/2025 Title IX Athletics Report

 No Legacy Preparatory Academy (LPA) employee or student shall be subjected to discrimination in employment or any LPA program or activity on the basis of age, color, disability, gender, gender identity, genetic information, national origin, pregnancy, race, religion, sexual orientation, or veteran status.
-Legacy Preparatory Academy is committed to providing equal access and equal opportunity in its programs, services and employment including its policies, complaint processes, program accessibility, district facility use, accommodations and other Equal Employment Opportunity matters.
+Legacy Preparatory Academy is committed to providing equal access and equal opportunity in its programs, services, and employment, including its policies, complaint processes, program accessibility, district facility use, accommodations, and other Equal Employment Opportunity matters.

 Training